aybaybedrettin/de_tso_energy_market_pipeline/dashboard/README.md

 A KPI card displays the share of renewables (biomass, wind, solar, hydro, etc.) in total electricity production.

 ### 4. **Total Load and Congestion Costs**
-- **Total Load in MWh**: Energy demand in the selected control zone and time period.
+- **Total Load in MWh**: Energy demand in the selected control zone and time period.(Data missing for 50Hertz in February 2025)
 - **Costs of Congestion Management**: Redispatching + countertrading costs in the selected zone and time period.

 ### 5. **Electricity Price Statistics**